SwethaSivakumar2590/voice-ai-assistant/README.md

 🧠 Real-Time Voice AI Assistant (Python + LLaMA 3)

-A real-time voice-based AI assistant that listens to your spoken questions, understands them using a local Large Language Model (LLaMA 3), and responds back in natural voice — all in real time.
+A real-time voice AI assistant that listens to your spoken questions, reasons using a local Large Language Model (LLaMA 3), and responds in natural voice — entirely offline and interactive.

-This project demonstrates the full AI pipeline from voice input → LLM reasoning → voice output.

 🎯 Example Interaction